Selected Exhibitions

 PEAS, 2023, JPS GALLERY PARIS, PARIS, FRANCE

-THE MAGICAL HOOP, ART CENTRAL 2022, HKCEC, HONG KONG
+THE MAGICAL HOOP - YI TAI PROJECT, ART CENTRAL 2022, HKCEC, HONG KONG

 QUESTERS AND THE TABLES, 2020, JPS GALLERY, HONG KONG